Call 911

 If you provide your contact information, DHS may contact you for more information.

-Homeless Outreach and Mobile Engagement Street Action Teams (HOME-STAT) work with existing homeless outreach and prevention programs to identify, engage, and transition homeless New Yorkers to services and, ultimately, permanent housing.
+The DHS Joint Command Center (formerly known as HOME-STAT) works with existing homeless outreach and prevention programs to identify, engage, and transition homeless New Yorkers to services and, ultimately, permanent housing.

 • Conducts daily canvassing of City streets and subways